SaturnCassini/fortune-contracts/README.md

 --

 ##  Overview
+1. Legends can mint a Fortune Card ERC20 once per day, and optionally add a tribue to their fortune.
+Legends can only have one Fortune Card minted at a time.
+2. The Fortune Card is transferrable
+3. The Fortune Card holder needs to wait 5 minutes to allow the blockchain to make enough randomness data and normalize potential results (this reduces the possibility of an MEV attack from happening)
+4. The holder of the Fortune Card can then burn the card.
+This emits an event of GOOD or BAD fortune.
+5. If the event is GOOD, then the initially paid tribute is returned to the account that burned the Fortune card, minus a set fee.
+If the fortune is BAD, the funds are returned to the burner, minus the fee.
+6. The tribute chest accumulates fees over time, and that balance can be withdrawn by the owner of the contract.

 The system implements one ERC20 token called FORTUNE The token can be minted with a cooldown of one token per day The token is transferrable